ONSdigital/census-rm-sample-loader/README.md

 ### Viewing messages in the Rabbit queue
 The Rabbit docker image included in docker-compose.yml has the management plugin enabled.
-This can be accessed when runnning on http://localhost:15672 use guest:guest as the credentials.
+You can access the RabbitMQ interface locally via **`http://localhost:16672`** with the credentials laid out in **`census-rm-docker-dev/.env`**

 ### Running in Kubernetes